sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 ## Multiple parents

-Admin classes can now have multiple parents, when registering service you should pass field name:
+Admin classes can now have multiple parents, when registering the service you should pass a field name:

 ```
 <service id="sonata.admin.playlist" class="App\Admin\PlaylistAdmin">